ajzawawi/js-interview-prep/answers/bestpractices/tdd-spy-mock-stub.md

 ### What's a stub?

-A stub is a function that replaces another function completedly.
+A stub is a function that replaces another function completely.
 Instead of only hijacking and adding properties, it completed replaces the function.
 Stubs are useful when you want to guarantee a specific response.
 For example, our AJAX call needs to get a specific response, but it's possible the endpoint is not up and running, in this case we could use a stub.

 ### What's a mock?

-Mocks are very similat to subs, but are primarily useful if you want to sub more than on function on a given object.
-Instead of replacing functions, you can mock and entire object.
+Mocks are very similar to subs, but are primarily useful if you want to sub more than on function on a given object.
+Instead of replacing functions, you can mock an entire object.